B-18-prajwal/NoLogicalBrains/README.md

 # NoLogicalBrains
-This is my first Git Repositoryi
+This is my first Git Repository.
+Author - Prajwal Bhanarkar